Service Learning and Study Abroad Programs

 5. Submit Applications.

 To study abroad for a full semester or summer, there are TWO applications.
 The first is Wheelock's Study Abroad Application, which can be completed here.
-The deadline for Summer & Fall 2015 is March 15th, 2015.
-The application deadline for Spring 2016 is October 15th, 2015.
-Applicants are encouraged to begin the advising and application process one year to six months in a advance.
+Applicants are encouraged to begin the advising and application process one year to six months in advance of the submission deadline.

 As part of the Wheelock application process you will be given a Study Abroad Course request form from your study abroad advisor.
 This form must be completed as early as possible in order to ensure the courses you intend to take abroad are pre-approved by your academic advisor.